wp-plugins/editorial-calendar/readme.txt

 = What languages is the calendar available in? =

-The calendar is available in English and Croatian.
+The calendar is available in English, French, and Croatian.

 = Can I add another language? =